dustin4242/daos/README.md

 > Install 2 things via cargo: `bootimage` & `llvm-tools-preview`

-Then you should be set.
+Then to run we use the `./boot.sh` file.

 ## Note:
 You may need a ui frontend for qemu, for instance on my system the aur has a package called `qemu-ui-gtk` for a graphical interface.